Recycling and rubbish

 Remember to empty and rinse out all food containers.

-Keep your green bin clean by lining the bin in:
+Keep your green bin clean by lining the bin with:

 - Newspaper